jackocnr/intl-tel-input/README.md

 Type: `Boolean` Default: `true`
 Whether or not to allow the dropdown.
 If disabled, there is no dropdown arrow, and the selected flag is not clickable.
 Also we display the selected flag on the right instead because it is just a marker of state.

+**~~autoFormat~~ [REMOVED]**
+Automatically format the number as the user types.
+Unfortunately this had to be removed for the reasons listed here: https://github.com/jackocnr/intl-tel-input/issues/346.

 **autoHideDialCode**
 Type: `Boolean` Default: `true`
 If there is just a dial code in the input: remove it on blur, and re-add it on focus.
 This is to prevent just a dial code getting submitted with the form.
 Requires `nationalMode` to be set to `false`.